randall-frank/digisim/README.rst

 Overview
 --------
-This is an old board game written back in 1986 for the Apple II.
-Patterned after chess and an old physical board game of the same name, the idea is to place a collection of reflective panels, beam splitters and light-pipes to protect your four 'key' blocks.
-On each turn one can move one piece any number of unblocked squares north, south, east or west and then rotate the piece.
-Alternatively, a player may opt to move and fire a laser from the back row.
-If a laser hits a piece from an unprotected direction, the piece is destroyed.
-Play continues back and forth until one player has lost all of their 'key' blocks.
+This is an old logic simulator written back in 1986 for the Apple II.
+It made it possible to play around with simple networks of basic one and two input logic gates.
+Up to 8 inputs are supported and the simulation is run for 8 clocks.
+Note: execution is synchronous, that is gate delay is not part of the simulation.
+Thus, entities such as flip-flops may not run in deterministic fashion, but they will generally resolve as expected.

-In 2024, the original source code to the game was unearthed and the original programmer decided to fix up the project enough so that it was playable again.
+In 2024, the original source code to the simulator was unearthed and the original programmer decided to fix up the project enough so that it could be rebuilt from source and run.
+Originally, the program was written for DOS 3.3 but was converted over to ProDOS recently as can be seen in the github history.
 The resulting source code is in this repo and one can download a generated disk image from itch.io.

 Details
 -------
-The game is written entirely in Merlin 6502 assembly.
+The program is written in a combination of AppleSoft and Merlin 6502 assembly.

 There is a build script in this repo that is capable of generating a .2mg file from the sources.
 It requires several tools to be installed: